 - During 45 ′ or 50 ′ do 7 ′ run + 3 ′ walk

 - During 45 ′ or 50 ′ do 8 ′ run + 3 walk

 - During 45′ or 50′ do 8′ run + 2'30” walk

 Remember these strength exercises, to improve and balance forces in the lower body

 Don't forget your Core work, since in the race it is very important to maintain the stability of the body and to be able to transfer forces better.

 How to recover correctly?

-And finally remember the recovery strategies.
-After running we recommend you to work with roll foam as a recovery strategy, but it should not be "hard".
+And finally remember recovery strategies.
+After running, we recommend working with roll foam as a recovery strategy, but it should not be too “hard”.

 The movements should be slow, doing two repetitions for each exercise on each leg of about 30 ″ in length.
 Some examples may be these.